Georgia Medicare Optometry Services

 In Georgia, the rules play out through licensed optometrists overseen by the Georgia State Board of Optometry under O.C.G.A. §43-30.
 Georgia is one of the more progressive states for optometric scope of practice.
 Successive amendments including SB 153 have expanded Georgia O.D. scope to include therapeutic agents (oral and topical), management of ocular disease including glaucoma, certain laser procedures with credentialing, and prescription of controlled substances for specific eye conditions.
 Palmetto GBA serves as the Medicare Administrative Contractor for Jurisdiction J, covering Georgia, Alabama, and Tennessee, and administers Medicare optometry and ophthalmology claims under federal NCDs and regional LCDs.

 This guide walks through each layer of the framework: the statutory recognition of optometrists, the routine eye examination exclusion, the post-cataract IOL and eyewear benefit, the glaucoma screening benefit, the diabetic retinopathy framework, cataract surgery coverage, wet AMD treatment with anti-VEGF, glaucoma diagnosis and management, the HCPCS coding architecture for optometric services, the Georgia optometric landscape, and 14 common mistakes.
-Six Georgia case studies illustrate the most common patient situations: a diabetic eye examination, cataract surgery with post-cataract eyewear, glaucoma screening for an African American beneficiary, a routine eye examination with ABN self-pay, wet AMD treatment with monthly anti-VEGF injections, and glaucoma medical management.
-A 25-question accordion FAQ and a CTA with 20 contacts close the guide. :::
+Four Georgia case studies illustrate common patient situations: a diabetic eye examination, cataract surgery with post-cataract eyewear, glaucoma screening for an African American beneficiary, and a routine eye examination with ABN self-pay.
+A frequently-asked-questions accordion and a Georgia contact directory close the guide.

 The clinical case for understanding Medicare eye care rules

-Before the legal framework, the clinical stakes deserve attention.
-Older adults face a remarkable burden of eye disease.
+Understanding Georgia Medicare optometry services begins with the clinical stakes for older adults.
+Before the legal framework, those stakes deserve attention: older adults face a remarkable burden of eye disease.
 Cataracts are among the most common age-related conditions, and cataract surgery is among the most commonly performed Medicare surgical procedures.
 Glaucoma is a leading cause of irreversible blindness, with disproportionate burden on Black Americans and Hispanic Americans.
 Age-related macular degeneration, with the wet form treatable with anti-VEGF injections, can cause rapid vision loss without treatment.

 Diabetic retinopathy is common among diabetic adults aged 40 and older.
 Proliferative diabetic retinopathy and diabetic macular edema can cause blindness without timely treatment with laser photocoagulation, anti-VEGF injections, or vitrectomy.
 Vision impairment is associated with falls (a leading cause of injury death in older adults), depression, cognitive decline, and loss of independence.